Clay and Art in the 21st Century

 Clay and art are natural partners.
 Just look at a small boy with a mud pie if you need to see the evidence.
 I am not sure if Grayson Perry played with mud pies as a small, but he today the most celebrated modern art potter.
 What did he do to deserve that accolade?

 He won the Turner prize.
 So you could say - a Turner Prize for a wheel-turner?
-Perry heralds a new day in art ceramics where - clay and art join forces to fire-up a new generation of fine-art potters.
+Perry heralds a new day in art ceramics where - clay becomes art and fire-up a new generation of fine-art potters.

 Whatever next?
 Self-expression so hot it actually fires the kilns?